Reclaiming Disk Space in PostgreSQL After DELETE

 immediately reclaims it.

-Using DELETE and VACUUM FULL to Emulate TRUNCATE Behavior
+Emulating TRUNCATE Behavior Using DELETE and VACUUM FULL

 You can achieve a similar behavior to TRUNCATE